Dundas Valley 50-Year Vision and Strategy

 18-month Early Stage Implementation Phase

-To initiate this 50-Year Vision, an 18-month early implementation phase is currently being undertaken from the period of 2012-2013.
-The core objectives of this phase surround project planning, policy development, and community engagement and participation with key priorities being to ensure that the Dundas Valley is increasingly linked with the Cootes to the Escarpment Park System, and to cultivate an integrated management model that takes into consideration diverse stakeholder values.
-This project phase has been graciously funded by the Friends of the Greenbelt foundation and will contribute directly to achieving the goals of the Greenbelt, by ensuring the permanency of the Greenbelt in the Dundas Valley and strengthening public and municipal support for it.
-It is hoped that by the end of this phase, there will be:
+To initiate this 50-Year Vision, an 18-month early implementation phase has been completed over the period of 2012-2013.
+The core objectives of this phase included project planning, policy development, and community engagement and participation with key priorities being to ensure that the Dundas Valley is increasingly linked with the Cootes to the Escarpment Park System, and to cultivate an integrated management model that takes into consideration diverse stakeholder values.
+This project phase has been graciously funded by the Friends of the Greenbelt foundation and will contribute directly to achieving the goals of the Greenbelt, promoting the Greenbelt in the Dundas Valley and strengthening public and municipal support for it.
+Key outcomes of this phase include:

-- An established steering committee of local stakeholders, partners, and community opinion
+- The establishment of a steering committee of local stakeholders, partners, and community opinion

-- A 5-Year Implementation Plan and Methodology with costing
+- The development of a 5-Year Implementation Plan and Methodology with costing

-- A strong community, web, and social media presence
+- Establishing a strong community, web, and social media presence

 TOP 10 ACTION AREAS

-With the help of the community, we have identified the following 10 action areas for implementation:
+With the help of the community, the following 10 action areas were identified as priorities for implementation:

 - Preserve and enhance connectivity of ecosystems in the Valley/Explore the co-benefits of connecting with the Cootes to the Escarpment Park natural areas strategy